farwish/alcon/README.md

 > Maintain or Join
 `Join Qq Group: 377154148`
-`If you do use this package, please let me know.`
+`If you do use this package, please let me know; welcome to give pull request.`

 > A&Q
 `How to install phalcon?`